R1gh22/hdfs/README.md

 # hdfs
-hadoop hdfs cluster through Ansible or Python
+hadoop hdfs cluster using Ansible and Python